fazilashrafi/Fazil-resume/README.md

 LinkedIn: https://www.linkedin.com/in/fazil-ashraf-711365281

 Career Objective:
-To secure a challenging position as a Full Stack Developer (React + Java) where I can utilize my skills, continuously learn, and contribute to the growth of the organization while achieving my personal goal of becoming financially independent.
+To secure a challenging position as a Full Stack Developer (React + Node.js) where I can utilize my skills, continuously learn, and contribute to the growth of the organization while achieving my personal goal of becoming financially independent.

 Education:
 - Bachelor of Arts (BA), MJPRU Bareilly – 2016